 While we were making these adjustments, we also established procedures to prepare the CMDB for future growth in case new types of assets are added to it and to avoid creating multiple sub-classes if it is not required.
 As part of this future planning, we helped the customer create and enable a team of dedicated CMDB Administrators who enforce the processes we defined for mapping new types of assets in the CMDB.
 These procedures included guidelines around the type of asset and the expected class mapping that can be used to store the information.
 This made it possible to plan for decommissioning one of the in-house tools, maintain asset ownership, improve cost center billing, and add efficiency all within the CMDB because this data was migrated and stored in the CMDB with existing integrations that updated it nightly.
 By making the CMDB the single source of truth for all assets, the customer is able to run Operations more efficiently.
 The customer not only reduced their spend by decommissioning the in-house tool but also created a robust CMDB.
 With it, they can control change lifecycles to mitigate risks to their IT services.
 With the ability to perform impact assessments for any change against the infrastructure, they can determine the true impact to the assets.

 With the CMDB in place, the potential risk of downtime and asset unavailability is easily visible, enabling the Change Advisory Board to make more informed decisions around actions like delaying change requests that lack backout plans and outage windows.
 The result is fewer outages and incidents.

-Customer case study #2: Utilizing the CMDB to Support Asset and Application Licensing
+Customer example #2: Utilizing the CMDB to Support Asset and Application Licensing

 An oil & gas customer had a home-grown tracking tool they were using for Asset and Application Licensing.
 The tool was designed to be a repository of assets that were tracked manually.
 Application licenses were manually tracked based on installation requests from end users.
 This is how the customer described the challenging situation they found themselves in: